espressif/esp-idf/docs/contribute/documenting-code.rst

     Code snippets, notes, links, etc. will not make it to the documentation, if not enclosed in a comment block associated with one of documented objects.

-4. Prepare one or more complete code examples together with description.
+6. Prepare one or more complete code examples together with description.
 Place description in a separate file ``README.md`` in specific folder of :idf:`examples` directory.

+.. _link-custom-roles:

 Linking Examples
 ----------------